ardyesp/DLO-138/README.md

-# DLO-150
+# Open DSO-150
-All documentation below for DLO-138 might be obsolete....Work-In Progress
+All documentation below for DSO-138 might be obsolete....Work-In Progress

 - For the moment you will have to compile and upload yourself
 - all options are in global.h